A towering iceberg shaped like a cresting wave viewed from the stern of a boat in Happy Adventure, Newfoundland.

 That is not how Newfoundland works.

-Icebergs are one of those experiences that depend on timing, regional drift, airport choice, road commitment, weather, and local knowledge.
+Icebergs depend on timing, drift, airport choice, road commitment, weather, and local knowledge.
 The ice may be in, but not where you expected.
-Or it may be sitting offshore in a place that looks close on a map and still takes hours to reach properly.
+Or it may be visible on a map and still take hours to reach properly.

 That is why this roadmap exists.
-It is built to help travellers and photographers understand how iceberg watching in Newfoundland actually works before they lock in flights, ferries, hotels, rental cars, or long drives.
+It helps travellers and photographers understand how iceberg watching in Newfoundland actually works before they lock in flights, ferries, hotels, rental cars, or long drives.

 This is not a generic list of things to do.
 It is a logistics-first guide for travellers who want to put themselves in the right place, at the right time, with the best possible odds of seeing icebergs safely and responsibly.